elouisegomez/blog-preview-card-challenge/README.md

 # blog-preview-card-challenge
 Frontend Mentor 1# Challenge

-Completed only using HTML and CSS, using starter code and provided figma design
+Completed only using HTML and CSS, using starter code and provided figma design.